thom151/tiny/README.md

 # 🖥️ TINY42 Compiler

 ## 📖 **Description**
-TINY42 Compiler is a C++-based compiler for the TINY42 programming language, a simple, procedural language designed for learning compiler design.
-It translates TINY42 source code into executable C++ code, supporting variables, input/output, loops, and arithmetic/string operations.
+TINY42 Compiler is a C++-based compiler that compiles a dialect of the Tiny Programming language.Tiny42 programming language is a simple, procedural language designed for learning compiler design.
+Basically it translates TINY42 source code into executable c++ code, supporting variables, input/output, loops. arithmetic/string operations.
 This project demonstrates lexical analysis, parsing, and code generation.
----

 ## 💻 **Features**
 - **Simple Syntax**: Write programs with intuitive commands like `PRINT`, `INPUT`, `LET`, and `WHILE`.